-Remind yourself of any fun activities you once enjoyed, but that have fallen by the wayside.
-Or activities you always wanted to try, such as golf, bowling, or dancing.
+Remind yourself of any fun activities you once enjoyed but that have fallen by the wayside.
+Or you could consider starting activities you always wanted to try, such as golf, bowling, or dancing.

 3. Get plenty of sleep

-No matter how much modern society steers us toward less sleep, we know that adequate sleep is vital to good health, brain function, and emotional well-being.
+No matter how much our modern society steers us toward less sleep, we know that adequate sleep is

 Here are a few tips to help you build a better sleep routine:

-- Go to bed and wake up at the same time every day, including weekends.
+- Go to bed and wake up at the same time every day, including on weekends.

 - Reserve the hour before bed as quiet time.
 Take a bath, read, or do something relaxing.
 Avoid heavy eating and drinking.